cables-gl/cables_electron/README.md

 * that repo contains scripts that will set up everything for you to get started
 * Read up about setting up everything for you to start contributing to cables in the section on ["Developing Cables"](https://cables.gl/docs/6_1_developing_cables/developing_cables) of the official cables documentation.

+#### config overrides
+* you can make changes to the settings in `cables_electron/cables_defaults.json` by creating `cables_electron/cables.json` and overriding settings
+* arrays and objects in these two files will be merged, any setting in `cables_electron/cables.json` will win

 ## Appreciation